 What Is JSON Diff?

 JSON diff compares two JSON objects and shows exactly what changed between them — which keys were added, which were removed, and which values changed.
-Unlike a text diff that compares raw text line by line, a JSON diff understands the structure and compares it semantically.
+Unlike a plain text diff that compares raw characters line by line, a semantic JSON diff understands the structure.

-Two JSON objects can have keys in different orders and still show as identical, because key order does not affect the meaning of a JSON object.
+The key advantage: two JSON objects can have keys in completely different orders and still be semantically identical, because key order has no meaning in JSON.
+A text diff would show them as completely different; a JSON diff shows them as equal.

-Open the JSON Diff page at /json-diff.
-Paste your original JSON in the left panel and your modified JSON in the right panel.
-JSONKit runs a deep comparison automatically as you type.
-Results appear in the bottom panel with colour coding:
+Open JSONKit's JSON Diff tool.
+Paste the original (before) JSON in the left panel and the modified (after) JSON in the right panel.
+The diff runs automatically as you type:

 Practical Use Cases